 Gains or losses on our designated revenue hedges that will mature in future periods are recorded in other comprehensive income, net of income tax expense.
-Other comprehensive income, net of tax, for the fourth quarter of 2020 was a gain of \$1.8 million, compared to a gain of \$0.7 million in the same period of 2019.
-Other comprehensive income, net of tax, for 2020 was a gain of \$1.4 million, compared to \$1.9 million in the same period of 2019.
-In both periods, the increases and decreases are related to fluctuations in the value of the Canadian dollar versus the US dollar.
+Other comprehensive income, net of tax, for the year ended December 31, 2021 was a gain of \$0.1 million, compared to \$1.4 million in the same period of 2020.
+The increase is related to fluctuations in the value of the Canadian dollar versus the US dollar.